-Art House - Etch A Sketch - Jamie Bradbury
+Art House - Jamie Bradbury

 There are many good questions in life that need answers and some of those answers are 42.
 Yet, 42 is clearly not the answer to the question of what a past C.S.S.C.G.C host does with all their spare time when they no longer need to review crap games.
 If you are curious what the answer is it is answered admirably by Jamie who has just submitted his 3rd entry to the contest.
 It would appear he regrets having so much spare time on his hands and is eager to regain the position of host for next year.